Legal Translation Solutions

 We at CSOFT know that fortunes can be created or lost depending on the placement of a single word.
 That’s why we employ the rigorous quality assurance standards of ISO 9001:2008 to every M&A document, cross border transaction, financial statement, annual report, contract, agreement, and prospectus we translate.
 Additionally, while client confidentiality is important in all our work, CSOFT recognizes the extremely sensitive nature of legal documentation and happily complies with confidentiality agreements.

-Whether it’s regulations, legislative briefings or corporate white collar crime investigations, CSOFT has the experience and processes in place to provide multilingual documentation that best serves their increasingly diverse constituency.
-We have subject matter experts (SMEs) all over the world translating the legislation, rules and regulations, and other documentation that help keep all of your citizens safe.
+Whether it’s regulations, legislative briefings or corporate white collar crime investigations, CSOFT has the experience and processes in place to provide multilingual documentation that best serves our increasingly diverse constituency.
+We have subject matter experts (SMEs) from around the globe translating the legislation, rules and regulations, and other documentation that help keep all of your citizens safe.

 Whenever a business goes global, it’s critically important that they get localized legal protection for their intellectual property.
-CSOFT has specialists for most major markets to translate patent applications, filings, copyright and trademark filings, and the litigation filings that support those protections.
-We will help you legally assure your intellectual assets wherever in the world you take them.
+CSOFT has specialists for most major markets to translate patent applications and filings, including copyright and trademark filings as well as the litigation filings that support those protections.
+We will help you legally ensure that your intellectual assets are safe wherever in the world you take them.

-Powered by our international legal experts, we provide language support for our legal clients in North America, Asia or the European Union.
+Powered by our international legal experts, we provide language support for our legal clients in North America, Asia and the European Union.
 We have the solutions to meet all of your language needs:

 Translating Your Patents for Global Success

 In today’s global economy, securing international patents in multiple jurisdictions is an important business requirement for multinational companies for both R&D and product distribution purposes.
-As such, these patents must be accurately translated to achieve the same high level of protection for a company’s intellectual property in international markets.
+As such, these patents must be accurately translated to achieve the same high level of protection for a company’s intellectual property in international markets as domestic ones.
 Failure to do so can lead to multi-million dollar losses that might take years to recover from.